VST/AU plug-in doesn't appear in Live's Browser

 Enable folders where your plug-ins are installed.
 Typically on macOS, you can set these folders as follows:

-3. Do not set VST2 and VST3 custom folders to the same path.
+- Don't set VST2 and VST3 Custom folders to the same path.

-4. Verify that the missing plug-in is installed to the correct folder enabled in Plug-In Sources.
+- Check that the missing plug-in is installed to the correct folder enabled in the Plug-In Sources window.

-5. On Windows, if the plug-in is not in the correct location, we recommend you un-install it, and re-install it directly to the destination folder.
+- On Windows, if the plug-in is not in the correct location, un-install it and re-install it directly to the destination folder.

 Troubleshooting steps

-Follow the steps below if the device still doesn't appear after you've checked each step listed above and confirmed correct installation according to these guides:
+Follow the additional steps below if the device still doesn't appear after you've confirmed correct installation according to these guides:

 Using VST plug-ins on Windows